Line-of-sight shear in SLACS strong lenses II: validation tests with an extended sample: Results and discussion

 As before, we find no systematic decrease in shear magnitude.
 In \autoref{fig:tension}, we show the change in tension of the shear measurement compared to the expectation from an $N$-body simulation\footnote{See Paper I and \cite{Johnson2025} for a full description of this method.
 The simulations used are the \texttt{RayGalGroupSims} \citep{2019MNRAS.483.2671B,Rasera:2021mvk}.}, for those eight lenses with successful octupole models,

 where $x$ are the best-fit values and $\sigma$ the standard deviations of the two quantities being compared, for the lenses with successful octupole measurements, compared to the shear measurement in the minimal model.
+SDSS1213+6708 is excluded from this figure as it was not successfully modelled with the minimal model.

 From this figure, we see that there is only a single system for which the tension with the expectation from the simulations decreases by more than $1.5\sigma$, the lens SDSSJ2341+0000, which exhibits a decrease in tension $\Delta \sigma = -7.0$.
 There is a small reduction in reduced $\chi^2$ compared to the model without the octupole, $\Delta \chi^2 = -0.02$, whilst the octupole strength is inferred as $a_4 = -0.047^{+0.019}_{-0.015}$.
-The precision on the shear measurement is identical in each case, $\pm 0.009$ and the position angles of the shear are consistent at $1\sigma$.
+The precision on the shear measurement is identical in each case, $\pm 0.009$, and the position angles of the shear are consistent at $1\sigma$.
 Nevertheless, the shear magnitude inferred in the presence of the octupole is $|\gamma_{\rm LOS}| = 0.133\pm 0.009$, still outside the $5\sigma$ uncertainty on the median expected $|\gamma_{\rm LOS}|$ shear from the $N$-body simulation.
 Therefore, as in Paper I, we have very little evidence in support of the hypothesis that an unmodelled octupole systematically acts to boost inferred shear magnitudes.
 Other types of angular complexity, such as isophotal twistyness, remain as avenues for future exploration.